Loading...

 Reference

-• ssh-copy-id user@host : Installs a public key into the remote user's ~/.ssh/authorized_keys.
+• ssh-copy-id -i <pubkey> user@host : Installs a public key into the remote user’s ~/.ssh/authorized_keys.

 • ~/.ssh/authorized_keys : Remote file containing public keys allowed to authenticate for the account.

 • ssh user@host : Initiates an SSH session.
-If key-based authentication is configured correctly, it can succeed without a password prompt.
+If key-based authentication is configured correctly, it can succeed without prompting for the account password.

 • exit : Closes the remote shell session and terminates the SSH connection.